adilakif20/adilakif20.github.io/README.md

 ## Welcome!
 Welcome to my personal page!
-Here you can see a portfolio of projects that I have worked on.
+Here you can see my project portfolio.

 ## Python Projects